camunda/camunda-docs/docs/self-managed/concepts/exporters.md

 ### Metrics

 The exporter is provided with a Micrometer [MeterRegistry](https://docs.micrometer.io/micrometer/reference/concepts/registry.html) in the `Exporter#configure(Configuration)` method through the configuration.
 Any metrics to be exported should interact with the registry.

-When an exporter is validated it is only provided with an in-memory register which is then discarded.
+When an exporter is validated, it is only provided with an in-memory register which is then discarded.

 :::note
 Zeebe creates a single isolated class loader for every JAR referenced by exporter configurations.
 If the same JAR is reused to define different exporters, these will share the same class loader.